 Of course most of our communication is non verbal.
 I use Google Translate and hand gestures the majority of the time.
 Somehow, we understand each other fairly well.
 With each week of language lessons I am able to communicate with them better.
 A few weeks ago I said good afternoon (добрий день), and I got the biggest smile from one of the babushkas.

-They also have other responsibilities that may or may not be work related.
-They take care of watering the plants in the lobby, and will give you a big smile if they see you bringing home flowers or a plant and compliment you on it.
 The babushkas act as a grandmotherly figure to those in the building and dote on the little children who live in the building.
 I have heard stories of the babushkas making sure you are dressed properly in the wintertime, making sure everyone wears a hat and has a good warm coat and gloves on before they go outside, and I completely believe that the babushkas would do that.

 I think each building should have a babushka.
 We would all benefit from babushkas in our lives.